 How to Make a DIY Balloon Garland Without an Expensive Kit!

 Hey all!
-I recently shared photos of Ramona’s first birthday party setup (and some family photos from the day of the party).
+I recently shared photos of R’s first birthday party setup (and some family photos from the day of the party).
 I included lots of pics of the DIY balloon garland I made.
 Today I’m sharing the steps I took to make it.

 Here’s what I used: